-Before setting out on any bike ride always give your bike and other equipment a check over.
-This is especially the case if you transported your bike in a car to the start of a route — always check both wheels are securely fastened and that the brakes and gears are working.
+Before setting out on any ride always give your bike and other equipment a thorough check over.
+This is especially important if you transported your bike in a car to the start of a route.
+Always check both wheels are securely fastened and that the brakes and gears are working.

 As with any other form of exercise you should always do some form of pre-exercise warm-up and stretching.
 Warming up and stretching properly ensures that the body is ready to exercise by gradually increasing your heart rate and stretching the muscles.
 If you simply start intense exercise from ‘cold’ then you run a serious risk of muscle injury.